Jabberwockey/homepage-almanach/content/en/home/startnext.md

 **Support the Aldradach Almanac and the Camp Companion and gain exclusive rewards!**

-The Aldradach Almanac is back and brought along its new brother - the Camp Companion, a book with stories and lists of businesses of the camps.
+The Aldradach Almanac is back and brought along a new brother - the Camp Companion, a book with stories and lists of businesses of the camps.

-Take part in the campain to gain exclusive and exciting rewards and to support THE travel guides of the town!
+Take part in the campain to gain exclusive and exciting rewards and to support THE travel guides of the Festival of the Dragons!